cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstart.md

 ## Examples

-Start a Greenplum Database system:
+Start a Cloudberry Database system:

 ```shell
 gpstart
 ```

-Start a Greenplum Database system in restricted mode (only allow superuser connections):
+Start a Cloudberry Database system in restricted mode (only allow superuser connections):

 ```shell
 gpstart -R
 ```

-Start the Greenplum coordinator instance only and connect in utility mode:
+Start the Cloudberry coordinator instance only and connect in utility mode:

 ```shell
 gpstart -m